FOSScraft/FOSScraft/README.md

 ### Development Builds

-> ⚠️ **Please understand that development builds are not intended for most users.** There may be bugs and other instabilities.
-You have been warned.
+> ⚠️ **Devlopment builds are not intended for most users,** There may be bugs and other instabilities, You have been warned.

 There are development builds available through: